alibabacloud-howto/microservices/README.md

 terraform destroy
 ```

 Congraturation!
-You completed all steps of this tutorial.
+You completed all steps.
 Thank you for following this tutorial.

 In tutorial, we updated the server manually.
 It's no problem for once or serveral times.
-But if you need to update your application many times, it's not good approach, because manual update needs time and also it may lead operation mistakes.
+But if you need to update your application many times, it's not smart approach, because manual update needs time and also it may lead operation mistakes.
 To solve this problem, you can follow CI/CD approach.

 These days, because a web application with HTTP is not safe enough for the current internet environment, it is standard to provide web applications with HTTPS.
 In this tutorial case, our back-end web application can be provided by HTTPS by applying a SSL certificate to the SLB.